sijakret/lit-shared-state/README.md

   }
 }

-// manipulating state from anywhere wills
+// manipulating state from anywhere will
 // lead to update for all LitElements that depend on it globalState.reactiveState += 41;
 ```